September 27. Kazinform's timeline of major events

 EVENTS

-2006 – Kazakh Embassy in Germany jointly with the kumys farm with active participation of Kazakh diaspora in Germany hold the Hoffest - Kumys Day.
+2006 - Kazakh Embassy to Germany jointly with kumys farm with active support of the Kazakh diaspora and migrants from Kazakhstan holds the Hoffest-Kumys Day in Baden-Württemberg.

-2007 – The new version of Abai zholy (The path of Abai) translated into Russia is published.

-2007 – An opening feremony of Daweoo bus production plant opens in Semey, East Kazakhstan.

-2014 – The Museum of Education History of Kazakhstan opens at the Eurasian National University.
+2007 - A new rendering of «Abay Zholy» novel comes out in Russia.
+2013 - Kazakh President Nursultan Nazarbayev is awarded The Order of Saint-Charles Grand Cross during his official visit to Monte Carlo.

-2017 – An exhibition of works of personal photographer of Nursultan Nazarbayev, Josef Budnevich, unveils at the National Library of Kazakhstan.
+2015 - Kazakh President Nursultan Nazarbayev arrives in the U.S. to attend the 70th session of the UNGA.
+2017 - An exposition of the works of the Kazakh art photographer Joseph Budnevich opens at the National Library of Kazakhstan.

-2018 – A monument to Mukhamedzhan Tynyshbayev and Turar Ryskulov opens in Turkestan region.

-2019 – Kazakhstani singer Danelia Tuleshova becomes a laureate of the Eurasian Prize in the Vocal Nomination.